graezykev/normalise-your-git-commit-and-push/steps.md

   "test": "echo \"Error: no test specified\" && exit 1",
 ```

-Changing it to `exit 0` will make the commit works.
+Changing it to `exit 0` will make the commit work.

 ```diff
 "scripts": {